thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

   }
 };
 ```

+Place your solution in the `Exercise 5` folder in the [exercises repository](https://github.com/gSchool/angular-intro-to-events).

 ### ng-submit

 `ng-submit` can be used whenever you want an action to take place on a form submit.
 The `ng-submit` directive prevents the default browser behavior (sending a request to some action and refreshing the page).
 It also evaluates the expression in the `ng-submit`.
 For example: